rabbitmq/ra/README.md

 ## Use Cases

-This library is primarily developed as the foundation for replication layer for replicated queues in a future version of RabbitMQ.
+This library is primarily developed as the foundation of a replication layer for [quorum queues](https://rabbitmq.com/quorum-queues.html) in RabbitMQ.
 The design it aims to replace uses a variant of [Chain Based Replication](https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf) which has two major shortcomings: